FR1EDDY/Ullage/README.md

 security delete-generic-password -s com.ullage.cursor -a claude-session
 ```

-Both credentials sit under the one `com.ullage.cursor` service, on separate accounts — a naming wart from when Cursor was the only provider. `brew uninstall --zap --cask ullage` covers the files, but never the Keychain items; Homebrew cannot touch those.
+Both credentials live under one Keychain service (`com.ullage.cursor`) on separate accounts — leftover naming from when Cursor was the only provider. `brew uninstall --zap --cask ullage` cleans the files; it can't touch Keychain, so do that yourself.

 ---

 ## Troubleshooting

-**Claude shows `…` and never resolves.** No credential was found on any of the three paths.
-Click **Connect** on the Claude card and sign in.
+**Claude shows `…` and never resolves.** None of the three credential paths worked.
+Hit **Connect** on the Claude card and sign in.

-**Cursor shows `—`.** Not connected, or the session cookie expired.
+**Cursor shows `—`.** Not connected, or the cookie died.
 Sign out and connect again.

-**Refresh is greyed out.** Claude rate-limited the last poll; the button re-enables when the cooldown passes.
-Its tooltip says so.
+**Refresh is greyed out.** Claude rate-limited the last poll.
+It comes back when cooldown ends — tooltip says when.

-**Some cost lines say *unpriced*.** The model is not in the pricing table.
-Add it via the override file above.
+**Some cost lines say *unpriced*.** Model isn't in the pricing table.
+Add it with the override file above.

-**Nothing appears in the menu bar.** Ullage is `LSUIElement` — no Dock icon and no app-switcher entry by design.
-If the bar is full, macOS hides items silently; quit something else up there and relaunch.
+**Nothing in the menu bar.** Ullage is `LSUIElement` on purpose — no Dock icon, no app switcher.
+If the bar is packed, macOS just hides things.
+Quit something else up there and relaunch.

 ---

 ## Build from source

-Requires macOS 13+ and a Swift 5.9 toolchain.
-No third-party dependencies — SQLite and CryptoKit come from the system, which is why the download stays around 1.5 MB.
+Needs macOS 13+ and Swift 5.9.
+No third-party deps — SQLite and CryptoKit are already on the system, which is why the download stays around 1.5 MB.

 ```sh
 swift build